2025 Hamburg stabbing attack: Misinformation

 Several conspiracy theories circulated on social media shortly after the attack.
 An early report by Welt, in which a witness had described the arrested suspect as a "young man in a hoodie", was widely shared to claim that authorities were lying about the suspect being female.
 Users on Twitter and Facebook additionally claimed that the suspect was a "turbo-Germanised Palestinian woman" or a "trans woman from Palestine", who immigrated in 2016.

-After the identification of Muhammad al-Muhammad as one of the men who restrained the suspect through an article by Der Spiegel, social media users spread misinformation to either cast doubt on al-Muhammad's involvement or deny his existence as an invention of the press all together.
+After the identification of Muhammad al-Muhammad as one of the men who restrained the perpetrator through an article by Der Spiegel, social media users spread misinformation to either cast doubt on al-Muhammad's involvement or deny his existence as an invention of the press all together.
 Within hours of the report, internet users claimed that al-Muhammad was not in Hamburg during the stabbing because the private photo used by Der Spiegel, taken two months earlier, showed him at the Brandenburg Gate in Berlin.
 Exxtra24, a news portal owned by Markus Posset and run by former Exxpress chief editor Richard Schmitt, called into question why al-Muhammad was not directly named in police reports.
 Deutsche Welle made contact with Hamburg Police, which confirmed that al-Muhammad was one of the helpers and stated that any persons involved in a criminal case are not named in press reports due to personality rights.
 There was also a Bild article claiming that police were the ones to subdue the attacker, citing a police report which stated "Emergency services and police temporarily put the suspect under arrest".
 In a response to an inquiry by public broadcaster Norddeutscher Rundfunk (NDR), Bild defended the phrasing of the article, writing "How do you imagine the arrest of a woman running amok and stabbing at her surroundings?
 It's always a subduing regardless of force applied by police".

-AI-generated images were spread to falsely claim that Muhammad al-Muhammad, one of the men who helped restrain the suspect, did not exist and was an invention of the press.
+AI-generated images were spread to falsely claim that al-Muhammad did not exist or his role in stopping the attacker was a fabrication.
 According to NDR, the fake images of al-Muhammad, which first appeared on Twitter, were purposely made to be recognisable as AI-generated, then falsely attributed as having been used by mainstream media to discredit the story.
 According to media studies researcher Una Titz, the misinformation campaign was a response to "overtly positive reporting" on al-Muhammad, stating "The idea that a Syrian can be a rescuer doesn't fit into a world view that considers refugees, particularly Syrians, synonymous with 'knifemen', or assassins".